In you, Lord, I take refuge. Never let me be disgraced. Psalm 71:1

 The Healing Touch of Jesus

 40 When Jesus returned, the crowd welcomed him, for they were all waiting for him.
 41 A man named Jairus came.
 He was a ruler of the synagogue.
-He fell down at Jesus’ feet, and begged him to come into his house, 42 for he had an only daughter, about twelve years of age, and she was dying.
+He fell down at Jesus’ feet and begged him to come into his house, 42 for he had an only daughter, about twelve years of age, and she was dying.
 But as he went, the crowds pressed against him.
-43 A woman who had a flow of blood for twelve years, who had spent all her living on physicians and could not be healed by any 44 came behind him, and touched the fringe of his cloak.
+43 A woman who had a flow of blood for twelve years, who had spent all her living on physicians and could not be healed by any, 44 came behind him and touched the fringe of his cloak.
 Immediately the flow of her blood stopped.
 45 Jesus said, “Who touched me?”
-When all denied it, Peter and those with him said, “Master, the crowds press in and surround you, and you say, ‘Who touched me?’”
+When everyone denied it, Peter and those with him said, “Master, the crowds press in and surround you, and you say, ‘Who touched me?’”

 49 While he still spoke, one from the ruler of the synagogue’s house came, saying to him, “Your daughter is dead.
 Don’t trouble the Teacher.”